Google Analytics 4 for Shopify: complete setup guide 2026

 -

 Basic configuration via the Shopify Google & YouTube app takes 1-2 hours for someone without a technical background.
-Advanced setup with custom events, audiences, and Looker Studio dashboards takes 4-6 hours.
-For complex multi-currency or multi-domain webshops, expect 1-2 days including testing and troubleshooting.
+An advanced setup with custom events, audiences, and Looker Studio dashboards takes 4-6 hours.
+For complex multi-currency or multi-domain webshops, allow 1-2 days, including testing and troubleshooting.

 -

-No, Universal Analytics stopped permanently on July 1, 2023.
-All tracking now goes through GA4.
+No, Universal Analytics officially stopped on July 1, 2023.
+All tracking now occurs via GA4.
 Historical UA data will remain available in the old interface for 6 months but will then be deleted.
 Export important reports now as a backup via Google Sheets or PDF.

 -

 This is normal and has three causes.
 Firstly, GA4 filters bots and spam traffic more aggressively.
-Secondly, GA4 respects cookie rejections better through Consent Mode.
-Thirdly, GA4 counts user-centric instead of session-centric, which yields different numbers.
+Secondly, GA4 better respects cookie rejections through Consent Mode.
+Thirdly, GA4 counts user-centric rather than session-centric, which results in different numbers.
 A difference of 10-25% is standard, but your data is now more reliable and compliant.

 -

 The standard GA4 version is free and has no limits for 99% of webshops.
-Only from 10 million events per month or when you need BigQuery export, GA4 360 is required from €50,000 per year.
+Only from 10 million events per month, or if you need BigQuery export, is GA4 360 required, starting from €50,000 per year.
 For reference: an average webshop with 50,000 visitors per month generates approximately 500,000 events, well below the free tier limit.

 -

 GA4 automatically tracks email traffic if you use UTM parameters in your links.
 Format: ?utm_source=klaviyo&utm_medium=email&utm_campaign=welcome-series.
 Every email platform (Klaviyo, Mailchimp, Omnisend) has a UTM generator.
-For advanced integrations, use GA4 audiences to export to the platform via Customer Match or native integrations.
+For advanced integrations, you can export GA4 audiences to the platform via Customer Match or native integrations.

 -